kyle-morton/React-Flux-Pluralsight/README.md

 immediately before component is removed from DOM, good for cleanup.

 REM: when creating dynamic children (foreach of component instances), a key for each instance must be provided so React can monitor changes and update the correct instance.

+## Controller Views

+- top level component (components nested within in)
+- sets props of children (which immutable so it can't be chaned by them)
+- interacts with flux stores
+NOTE: it's not recommended to nest controller views in other components (could cause performance issues with render updates)

+### Controller Views = Smart (keeps state), Regular Components = Dumb (receive props)
+Controller views can be thought of smart components that keep state for the view (or the entire app).
+Their render() function should pass whatever state they have into properties that can be used by Functional/Dumb components.
+These will render html markup using their properties which takes that work out of the controller view and makes the component reusable.

+## Prop Types

+These are a good way to express what the given component EXPECTS in the property object (including property types) to work correctly.

+### Prop Validation

+If a property passed into props is of a wrong type, an error will be logged to the console to make for easy debugging.

+NOTE: this validation is not run in production (to optimize performance) so it should be used more for documenting your development.

+### Mixins

+Good for cross-cutting concerns, i.e. sharing code between components.